 - Transcripts of grades from each institution previously attended during the Bachelor and the 1st year of the Master;

 - Names and addresses of two faculty references;

 - A study project: this document aims to explain who you are and what you expect from your higher education.
 Your interest in the field and your career goals will be detailed.
-You may use this document to clarify any unusual items in your resume or transcripts (one page maximum).
+You may use this document to clarify any unusual items in your resume or transcripts (two pages maximum).